theramirobeltran/frontend-take-home/README.md

 - Chakra-ui for design library
 - React Query for managing/caching api requests
 - Jest and React Testing Library for unit tests
-- Cypress for e2e testing (hopefully)
+- Cypress for e2e testing

 ## Setup